Imagine you have just accomplished a significant goal—something you have been working toward for a long time.

 Of course, eventually, the feeling of euphoria does, in fact, dissipate.
 Not because what you accomplished is any less important or impressive.
 It is simply the case that no emotion—no matter its strength or its cause—stays in place forever.

-And that is an important thing to remember in the early days of your recovery journey—especially if you experience a phenomenon known as the “pink cloud.”
+And that is an important thing to remember in the early days of your recovery journey—especially if you experience a phenomenon known as the “Pink Cloud Syndrome.”

 There are a number of important reasons to remind yourself that the pink cloud is almost certainly a temporary experience.
 The potential downsides of the experience include:

-It Is Okay to Enjoy the Pink Cloud; Just Remember the Weather Will Change
+It Is Okay to Enjoy the Pink Cloud Syndrome; Just Remember the Weather Will Change

 We want to be clear here: It is wonderful that you have reclaimed your sobriety, and a feeling of joy or euphoria is wholly appropriate.
 You can enjoy those wonderful feelings while still keeping in mind that they will not last forever.
 If you remember that, you are far more likely to do the sorts of things you need to do to ensure that your recovery survives the moment when your internal weather changes and you don’t feel so euphoric anymore.